-Some of the best museums in the world are right here in London and many offer free admission.
+Some of the best museums in the world are right here and many museums in London offer free admission.
 One of them is the British Museum, a huge and fascinating museum featuring a large collection of artifacts devoted to the history of human civilization.
 Another is the Natural History Museum, which explains the history of our natural world with its huge collection devoted to botany, zoology, entomology, mineralogy and paleontology.
 The Science Museum explains how human ingenuity through science and technology has influenced our lives.
 The Victoria and Albert Museum is another interesting museum and one of the world’s largest museums devoted to decorative arts and designs.

 Reason 6: Renowned Art Galleries

 London is also home to internationally acclaimed art galleries.
 Many of London's major art galleries offer free admission to the public.
 Among the free art galleries is the National Gallery with a history that spans 200 years and home to many priceless works by celebrated European artists.
 The National Portrait Gallery is another major art gallery and houses portraits devoted to important and famous people in British history.
 Tate Britain is a prestigious gallery devoted to British art since the 15th century.
 Tate Modern is home to a large collection of contemporary art from the early 20th century to the present day.

 Many visitors may not realize that London is one of the greenest cities in London.
 Most visitors think of Hyde Park and Kensington Gardens since they are located in Central London.
 Nearly half of London is greenery but much of it is outside Central London.
 Hyde Park is London’s equivalent to Central Park in New York City and adjacent is Kensington Gardens with its grass-covered lawns, tree-lined avenues, colorful flowerbeds and Italian gardens.